-Although there are freelance writers earning in millions, I mentioned them because these are the people you can easily relate to.
+Although there are freelance writers earning millions, I mentioned them because these are the people you can easily relate to.
 So what I am trying to say is, you can easily have a good earning from freelance writing.
 Also besides that, a freelance writer can have multiple ways to earn more.
-First of all, you are freelancing that means there is no time bar.
+First of all, you are freelancing which means there is no time bar.
 There is no office time, no getting ready, no time schedule, nothing.

 Which brings me to my next point, if you are working whenever you want- you have plenty of extra time.
 For instance, if you are working 6 hours a day, you can still work 2 more hours.
 And trust me, it’s not hectic at all.
-In those 2 hours you can learn tons of new things, discover ways to earn more and expand your expertise.
-Although I am exaggerating the working hour- most of the freelance writers work around 3-4 hours a day, you should target for 6.
+In those 2 hours, you can learn tons of new things, discover ways to earn more and expand your expertise.
+Although I am exaggerating the working hour- most of the freelance writers work around 3-4 hours a day, you should target 6.
 As a beginner, you will have clients paying $25-30 per hour, for 6 hours every day that amount sums up to $3300-3960 (for 22 workdays).

-When you opt freelance writing as your career, you are no longer an employee who complies.
+When you opt for freelance writing as your career, you are no longer an employee who complies.
 You become a business in yourself, an entrepreneur.
 The key of your life is now in your hand, you can choose to be someone who earns decent and leads a normal life or someone who is running several businesses and owns apartments in the posh areas.

 Can I be a Freelance Writer with Zero Experience?